kubauth/kubauth-doc/docs/70-appendix/100-openldap.md

-# OpenLDAP deployment
+# OpenLDAP Deployment

-If you do not have an easy access to an LDAP server and if you want to exercise **Kubauth** with this configuration, one solution could be to deploy an OpenLDAP server on your Kubernetes cluster
+If you do not have easy access to an LDAP server and want to test Kubauth with this configuration, one solution is to deploy an OpenLDAP server on your Kubernetes cluster.

-We may use the following helm chart [https://github.com/jp-gouin/helm-openldap](https://github.com/jp-gouin/helm-openldap){:target="_blank"} for such deployment.
+We can use the following Helm chart [https://github.com/jp-gouin/helm-openldap](https://github.com/jp-gouin/helm-openldap){:target="_blank"} for such a deployment.

 ## Configuration

-Here is a sample 'values file':
+Here is a sample values file:

 ???+ abstract "values-openldap.yaml"